mms29/cryoarc/README.md

 cryodrgn backproject_voxel particles.star --poses particles.pkl --ctf ctf.pkl -o backproject
 ```

+This produce a `backproject/backproject.mrc` density.
+Open it with a 3D viewer to validate the reconstruction.

-### Align embeddings and particles
+## 3. Align embeddings and particles
-Next step is to align the sequence embeddings with the particle images.
+Align the predicted structure to the backprojected volume:
 ```
 python scripts/compute_initial_pose.py \
     initial_pose --backproject_path backproject/backproject.mrc \
     --embedding_pdb_path your/results/dir/embeddings.pdb
 ```

-This should produce a `initial_pose.pdb` and `initial_pose.pt`.
-You can verify that the alignment went well by opening `initial_pose.pdb` and your backprojected volume `backproject/backproject.mrc` in a 3D viewer like ChimeraX and make sure both structures superpose.
+**Output**

+ - `initial_pose.pdb`

+ - `initial_pose.pt`

+Validate alignment in a 3D viewer (e.g., ChimeraX).

-### Training CryoARC
+## 4. Training CryoARC

 Below is an example of parameters to train cryoARC
 ```